xdynasty/case-study/README.md

 ## Challenges
 * Implementing Composite Key with JPA - A composite(compound) key is an identifier that is uses two or more columns.
 Two of the tables in my database did not logically require any numerical key.
 Instead, they relied on the combinations of two separate foreign keys.
 To implement such a feature in JPA, two solutions exists.
 I could implement a surrogate key to fulfill the id column requirement.
 But, my solution used the @EmbeddedId annotation to specify a primary key object in addition to a field specifying a mapping.
 I was able to fetch any record in the database using the composite key rather than a single id field.
 * Determining if a User is Already Logged In - To verify if my user has already logged in, I needed to keep track of their session.
 With Passport.js, the convention is to store the user's sessionId in a database and verify the user's sessionId every time a request is sent.
-With Spring MVC, I learned that the HTTPSession stores attributes in memory by default.
+With Spring MVC and Apache Tomcat, I learned that the HTTPSession stores attributes in memory by default.
 I also had to set a cookie containing the sessionId to enforce authentication.

 ## Tech-Stack
 * Spring MVC